 Types of Bridges

-Dr. Harris will help you select the right type of dental bridge for your smile, health, and budget.
+Alex Harris, DDS will help you select the right type of dental bridge for your smile, health, and budget.

 - Traditional.
 With a traditional bridge, the false tooth or teeth are supported by crowns cemented to the adjacent teeth.
 This is the most common type of dental bridge.